tc39/proposal-temporal/docs/duration.md

 This method adds `other` to `duration`, resulting in a longer duration.

-The `other` argument is an object with properties denoting a duration, such as `{ hours: 5, minutes: 30 }`, or a `Temporal.Duration` object.
+The `other` argument is an object with properties denoting a duration, such as `{ hours: 5, minutes: 30 }`, or a string such as `PT5H30M`, or a `Temporal.Duration` object.
+If `other` is not a `Temporal.Duration` object, then it will be converted to one as if it were passed to `Temporal.Duration.from()`.

 In order to be valid, the resulting duration must not have fields with mixed signs.
 However, before the result is balanced, it's possible that the intermediate result will have one or more negative fields while the overall duration is positive, or vice versa.